our bodies hold the truth. the land holds our bodies. we hold each other.

 I believe that we all have an ‘ecological self’ that longs to be better connected to the natural world than many of us feel day-to-day, and through a variety of ways I help clients and class participants find this authentic, wilder, self: our inner animal.
 I prioritise work that is relational, curious and body-oriented; work that brings us back to our embodied experience of the world, and the interconnectedness of our relationships across the species divide.
 I believe we heal together in relationship.
 It all begins with listening.

-My influences run wide and deep and I have an abiding sense of the mysterious element in therapeutic work, that we can access through creativity, body and movement and dream tending.
-I am an integrative psychotherapist, and draw on extensive additional trainings and teachings in ecopsychology & ecotherapy, trauma work, grief tending, transpersonal spirituality, embodied psychotherapy, Internal Family Systems, depth psychology, authentic movement and plenty more besides!
-My practice is truly pluralistic, and tailored to each individual client, and I am committed to my ongoing development through high-quality CPD, therapy, supervision, and personal creative practice that I share online through my social media channels and newsletter.
+I am an integrative psychotherapist of a decade, and draw on extensive additional trainings and practices in ecopsychology & ecotherapy, trauma work, grief tending, embodied psychotherapy, transpersonal spirituality, depth psychology, authentic movement and plenty more besides!
+My practice is truly pluralistic reflecting my personal practices as well as my professional qualificatoins, and tailored to each individual client.
+I am committed to my ongoing development through high-quality CPD, therapy, supervision, and personal creative practice that I share online through my social media channels and newsletter.

 In Autumn 2023 I took a 4-month sabbatical to travel between the Rewilding Europe landscapes of the Iberian Highlands (Spain), Central Appennines (Italy), Velebit (Croatia), and the Affric Highlands (Scotland).
-While this was a writing research trip, it also gave me space to consider my art practice and rejuvenate my commitment to it in mid-life.
-I now continue to travel intermittently throughout the year for research and the development of my art work.
-I live and work on the edge of the Peak District, Derbyshire (UK).
+I now continue to travel intermittently throughout the year for research and the development of my art work, which I am currently writing into my third book which will publish with Ebury/PRH in 2027-8.
+I also produce zines in limited editions, which are available in my shop.

 For all enquires about my professional services, to ask about a class/workshop or to get in touch for press comment or collaboration then drop me an email at ruth@whitepeakwellbeing.com or use the form below.
 I will aim to reply within 3-5 days.